 - Depending on the machine you are using, adjustments to the print settings are required.
-For details about print settings, see the manuals supplied with the machine. - Some colors of paper cannot be used.
+For details about print settings, see the manuals supplied with the machine. - Due to carbon components in black paper, electrical resistance on the surface of black paper may be low.
+Therefore, the machine may not print on black paper properly.
+We recommend evaluating black paper before you use it. - Some colors of paper cannot be used.
 For details, contact your sales representative or service representative.